Halichoeres sanchezi: Life history

-Perhaps the most interesting component of wrasses’ life cycles is the fact that they are hermaphrodites, most often protogynous.
-That means a fish, often the largest female in a given area, can change its sex to male in order to reproduce with other, smaller females.
+H. sanchezi are hermaphrodites, most often protogynous.
+The largest female in a given area can change its sex to male in order to reproduce with other, smaller females.
 Additionally, the Halichoeres genus is monandric, meaning all individuals are born female, the only males are those that have transitioned.
 An initial phase wrasse is female, having not yet gone through any transition, but a terminal phase wrasse is a dominant male, having transitioned from female.
 This hermaphrodite lifestyle ensures there are always available males to breed with females, aiding in the overall reproductive success of the population.
 While the most common transition is from female to male, some research on other Halichoeres species has shown that a detransition of a TP male back to being female is possible if a larger male enters the territory.
 This could be because it is better for the TP male to revert to being female rather than try to fight the new male for the territory.

 While H. sanchezi development has not been studied due to the remote nature of their habitat and recent discovery, they likely develop similarly to other wrasses.
 Juveniles mature into adult IP fish, keeping their coloration and general proportions.
 Only some wrasse become terminal phase adults, these are the territory-holding males.
 Whatever female is the largest in the area undergoes a change in hormones, allowing her to transition to male and mate with the remaining IP females.
 This change is accompanied by a change in coloration and size.
 Researchers are still uncertain how this delicate process plays out, as many hormones and environmental factors come together to determine which females transition and how it occurs.

 While H. sanchezi’s exact diet is uncertain, it can be inferred from the diets of their close relatives.
 Wrasses tend to eat during the day and consume mostly hard-shelled organisms.
 This includes crustaceans, mollusks, and echinoderms.
 Wrasse are capable of eating these shelled organisms because of their specialized mouths, with strong muscles that connect their mandibles to the maxilla, providing the crushing force needed to break open exoskeletons and shells.